Ten Essential Tips for Preventing Kitchen Accidents

 Even when no one gets hurt, kitchen accidents waste both food and time.
 Accidents are most likely to happen when you are rushed, distracted, or under pressure.
 Here are some tips to prevent both minor and major kitchen accidents.

 1. Choose the right-sized pot for the job.
 Many pots, food processors and electric kettles have a line on the side marking the maximum capacity.
 They tend to be conservative.
-Grains and beans make more foam than other foods.
+Keep in mind that grains and beans make more foam than other foods.
 Also choose a large container when transferring liquids, and move the bowl next to the sink when adding water from the tap.
 (Never add water to a bowl of food straight from the tap, in case you add too much).

 2. Keep heavier equipment and glassware on lower shelves, or on the counter if you use them frequently.
 If you have small children, keep cabinets locked.